nis057489/isaac_sim_wayland/README.md

     ./runapp.sh
 ```

+#### Legacy `nvidia-docker2`

-Or use this command with extra options for the NVIDIA driver.
+For the legacy Nvidia docker integration we add extra options for the NVIDIA driver.

 ```bash
 xhost +